seancorfield/next-jdbc/doc/getting-started.md

 Since we used `execute-one!`, we get just one row back (a hash map).
 This also shows how you provide parameters to SQL statements -- with `?` in the SQL and then the corresponding parameter values in the vector after the SQL string.
 If the result set contains no rows, `execute-one!` returns `nil`.
-When no result is produced, and `next.jdbc` returns a fake "result set" containing the "update count", `execute-one!` returns just a single hash map with the key `next.jdbc/update-count` and the number of rows updated.
+When no result is available, and `next.jdbc` returns a fake "result set" containing the "update count", `execute-one!` returns just a single hash map with the key `next.jdbc/update-count` and the number of rows updated.

 > Note: In general, you should use `execute-one!` for DDL operations since you will only get back an update count.
 If you have a SQL statement that you know will only return an update count, `execute-one!` is the right choice.
 If you have a SQL statement that you know will only return a single row in the result set, you probably want to use `execute-one!`.
 If you use `execute-one!` for a SQL statement that would return multiple rows in a result set, even though you will only get the first row back (as a hash map), the full result set will still be retrieved from the database -- it does not limit the SQL in any way.